mosalut/dsysbdocument/quickstart.md

 $ ./dsysbcmd recover
 ```

-If you have sufficient DSB or other assets from mining or transfers, you can send them to others.
+If you have sufficient DSB from mining or transfers.
+Or other assets from transfers, you can send them to others.

 #### Transfer transaction